J. H. Hobbs, Brockunier and Company: Early years

-The American Civil War began in 1861, and many employees of the Hobbs and Barnes glass works enlisted in the Union Army.
-The furnace of the company's glass works was shut down for about half of the year.
+The Hobbs and Barnes glassworks employed 115 people in 1860.
+The American Civil War began in 1861, and many employees of the glassworks enlisted in the Union Army.
+Due to the uncertain times, the furnace of the company's glassworks was shut down for about half of the year.
 The company continued operations, but had difficulty finding skilled workers.
+Elsewhere in 1862, John H. Hobbs, Hobbs and Barnes bookkeeper Charles W. Brockunier, and others formed a company that found oil in Wood County.
 In 1863, James F. Barnes retired, and the co-partnership of Hobbs and Barnes was dissolved.
 A new co-partnership was formed, consisting of John L. Hobbs, John H. Hobbs, and Charles W. Brockunier.
 The firm was named J. H. Hobbs, Brockunier and Company.
-The newest partner, Charles W. Brockunier began working at the South Wheeling glass works in the 1850s.
-He had "superior business abilities" and was also one of West Virginia's pioneers in oil development.
+The newest partner, Charles W. Brockunier, began working at the South Wheeling glassworks in the 1850s.
+It is probable that profits from the Wood County oil venture enabled Brockunier and John H. Hobbs to buy stakes in the South Wheeling glassmaking firm.
 The stated purpose of the new firm was "manufacturing Flint and Fancy Colored Glassware, in all its branches, at the Works, South Wheeling."
 The Hobbs and Barnes glassware and china outlet was also renamed.
-Another name change occurred later in 1863, when the northwestern portion of Virginia, including Wheeling, became the state of West Virginia.
+A big name change, not related to the company, occurred in June 1863—when the northwestern portion of Virginia, including Wheeling, became the state of West Virginia.
+The war continued to cause a labor shortage for the company, and this problem got worse during the summer of 1863 when some of the factory personnel left to form another company.
+This new glass company was originally named Oesterling, Henderson, and Company—and it incorporated in 1867 as Central Glass Company.
+By 1864, J. H. Hobbs, Brockunier and Company had only 35 to 40 workers.

 Golden era

-The next twenty-five years were a golden era for the South Wheeling glassworks.
+Under the management J. H. Hobbs, Brockunier and Company the next twenty-five years were a golden era for the South Wheeling glassworks.
 The firm became "famous for the variety, quality, and beauty of its pressed ware, and the richness of its cut, engraved and blown ware".
-Wheeling became a "hub for chemical and technological improvements to the composition of glass and the development of furnaces, molds, and presses" for making glass.
-J. H. Hobbs, Brockunier & Company was the most important glass manufacturer in West Virginia, and one of the most important in the United States.
+J. H. Hobbs, Brockunier & Company became "one of the most prestigious houses in the Midwest, if not in the entire country."
+The company made almost all types of glass products with the exception of bottles and window glass.